 Why should I get my cataract surgery done at Orlando Eye Institute?

 We pride ourselves on being comprehensive with our preoperative testing.
 We strongly feel it is better to be proactive than reactive.
 Prior to having any measurements taken, a complementary tear film analysis is done to assess whether the ocular surface is suitable to get preoperative IOL measurements.
 If not, then we recommend delaying the measurements until the condition has improved.
-We want to be your advocates and we try our best to treat things beforehand to ensure that your postoperative course is as smooth as can be.
+We want to be your advocates and we try our best to treat things beforehand to ensure that your postoperative course is trouble-free.

 We also promise to offer the latest technologies for our patients, from laser cataract surgery to intraoperative aberrometry to the newest IOLs and glaucoma devices.
-For instance, we were the first practice in Orlando to place the Symfony IOL and the first in Central Florida to use the miLOOP technique for dense cataracts.
+For instance, did you know we were the first practice in Orlando to place the Symfony IOL and the first in Central Florida to use the miLOOP technique for dense cataracts?
 Know that your eyes are in good hands with Orlando Eye Institute!
 Call us at 407-704-3937 to schedule your initial consultation with us.